Colonial Parkway murders: Liberty Security Services

-On April 19, 1988, press reported that local private detective Ronald Little, then under arrest on immigration charges, alleged he was a suspect in the Parkway Murders.
-Robin Edwards's mother Bonnie had been employed by the company, while Brian Pettinger had worked as a security guard and loss prevention officer for the firm.
+On April 19, 1988, press reports alleged that local private investigator Ronald Little, then under arrest on immigration charges, was a suspect in the murders.
+Robin Edwards's mother Bonnie had been employed by Little's company, Liberty Security Services, while Brian Pettinger had worked for the firm as a security guard and loss prevention officer.
 Laurie Ann Powell Compton, who had gone missing on March 8, 1988, was also an employee of the company.
 The FBI denied that Little was a suspect in the murders.
-Little was deported back to his native New Zealand in 1989 and has since died.
+Little was ultimately deported back to his native New Zealand in 1989 and has since died.

+In 2025, Bill Thomas opined: "[T]here just seems to be this recurring nexus around this small security company based in Gloucester, just a couple of miles away from where Lori Ann Powell was last seen."